docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 * delete a list of values which has instances
 * edit an instance of list of values

+#Viewer or permalink

+Each document/part provides a permanent link where you see details of its latest revision.
+To get there, you should simply click on the title of the entity window.

+{% image /assets/images/documentation/en/image22.png %}

+You can explore all properties of the entity as well as visualize their attached files.
+The viewer supports a large number of formats: pdf, jpg, mp4, doc...
+Files not supported by the viewer will be downloaded.

+{% image /assets/images/documentation/en/image02.png "Document permalink"%}

 #Files Management

-A click on the following icon opens the details window of a document or a part or a template at the Files tab.
+A click on the following icon opens the details window of a document/part or a template at the Files tab.

 {% image /assets/images/documentation/dev/file_icon.png "Files quick access"%}

-Any file - associated with any part or document or tempate - can be renamed by clicking on the small pencil.
+Any file - associated with any entity or template - can be renamed by clicking on the small pencil.
 The new title will be registered only if you click on the check button.

 {% image /assets/images/documentation/dev/file_rename.png "File renaming"%}